Assessment & feedback transformation series

 Presented by Dr Swapneel Thite, Giordana Orsini Florez & Morgan Harris

 Through our 'White Hat AI Hacking' project, we have systematically tested assessment integrity by comparing AI-generated submissions with student work, enabling detailed identification of vulnerabilities in assessment design.
 Our methodology combines ethical hacking principles with a structured co-design workshop approach, guiding academics through evidence-based assessment redesign.
 This new method, combined with a unique vulnerability detection framework and comparative data analysis, offers educators a practical pathway to strengthen learning assurance in an AI-enabled world.
-This session will provide an overview of the entire lifecycle and experience of the SoTL work conducted in this project from conception to publication within two conference papers.
+This session provided an overview of the entire lifecycle and experience of the SoTL work conducted in this project from conception to publication within two conference papers.

 About the presenters